The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Ground state and correlation functions

-We attribute the strong intrahexagon correlation to the hexagons not being frustrated, so that putting a lot of correlation into these bonds can lower the energy more effectively.
+A striking pattern is that the path that can be labelled by alternating H- and P-bonds has the strongest correlations at each $d$.
+Such a path is possible up to $d=7$; and up to $d=3$, it ends in the same-face hexagon.
+Hence, it seems that since the hexagons are not frustrated, putting a lot of correlation into these bonds can lower the energy more effectively.
 In fact, the sequence of intrahexagon values is closely matched by the infinite Heisenberg chain~\cite{Sato_2005} or the $L=6$ Heisenberg ring.
 On the other hand, the bonds involving pentagons are closely matched by the values of the dodecahedron.
-Fig.~\ref{fig:SdagScmp} shows a comparison.
-As a consequence of this, the ground-state energy can actually be naively approximated by taking $E_0\approx30\avg{\v{S}\cdot\v{S}_{d=1}}\left[\text{chain}\right] + 60\avg{\v{S}\cdot\v{S}_{d=1}}\left[\text{dodecahedron}\right] \approx -32.739$, coming within $95\%$ of the precise DMRG value.
+Figure~\ref{fig:SdagScmp} shows a comparison.
+As a consequence of this, the ground-state energy can actually be naively approximated by taking $E_0\approx30\avg{\vec{S}\cdot\vec{S}_{d=1}}\left[\text{chain}\right] + 60\avg{\vec{S}\cdot\vec{S}_{d=1}}\left[\text{dodecahedron}\right] \approx -32.739$, coming within $95\%$ of the precise DMRG value.

-For $d=4$, the distance is larger than the most distant site in the same-face hexagon.
-We still find that the largest correlation $+0.0562$ is found for sites which can be connected via alternating H- and P-bonds (see Fig.~\ref{fig:hist_S=0a}).